 - Transport protection suffices for most business and security cases.
 Encrypting API messages in addition to encrypted transport protocols like TLS is overkill for most organizations.
 This added layer of encryption requires higher degrees of effort to achieve effectively, and it can add latency or create other integration headaches.

 - Always use well-vetted algorithms and encryption libraries.
 Maintain encryption tooling and code libraries since exploitable flaws can be uncovered over time, such as the industry saw with OpenSSL and the Heartbleed bug.
-NIST provides some general guidance on encryption, but you will also need to augment with specifics related to your technology stack.

-- Avoid sending too much data to API clients.
+- Avoid sending too much data to API vulnerable clients.
 Always presume that front-end clients are compromised.
 Filter data appropriately in the back end and send only the data that is necessary for that API consumer.

 - Plan for risks of scraping, data aggregation, and data inference.
 When attackers collect and aggregate data at scale, the result is often privacy-impacting and brand-damaging.
 Look for API security tooling that continuously analyzes API telemetry, analyzes behaviors, and identifies anomalous activity like scraping.